5 Things to Do When You Have a Little Down Time After 60

 I’ve long extolled the virtues of mindfulness in the morning.
 Lately, though, I’ve been experimenting with muscle relaxation exercises at night.
 They help me relax myself before I go to sleep so that I treat sleep less as a new playground for my anxiety and more as a respite from it.

 Have One Guilty Pleasure

-My guilty pleasure is watching Season 4 of Homeland.
+My guilty pleasure is watching Homeland and similar shows.
 I know it’s not exactly kinky adult programming, but I’m really enjoying it.